1C:Enterprise uses a variety of lists to display data.

 In the right part of the form, select a period by clicking the respective button.
 Then, in the left part, select the period option.

-To return to the custom period selection, click Show custom period or select a custom date in the From or To field above.
+To return to the custom period selection, click Show custom period or select a period in the fields at the top of the window.

-To export a list to a text or spreadsheet document, click More – Output list.
+To export a list to a text or spreadsheet document, click All actions – Output list.

 In the dialog box that is opened, select the document type and the required columns.

-If the list supports multiple line selection, you can export the selected lines only (use the Selected items only check box).
+If the list supports multiple row selection, you can export the selected lines only (use the Selected items only check box).

 If the list is hierarchical, you can specify whether subordinate folders and items are also exported (use the Include subordinate items check box).